 So, this provision only applies before the firm has made its decision under the CRM Code.
 NatWest can't seek to delay a decision it's already made.
-But, as mentioned, it hasn't yet made this decision.
-So I'll move on next to determine whether it's appropriate to determine the complaint now.
+It had already reached a decision on Mr and Mrs C's claim in its final response letter to them when it said the complaint was not a scam, but a civil dispute.
+So, I don't think NatWest can rely on this provision.

-Is it appropriate to determine Mr and Mrs F's complaint now?
+Is it appropriate to determine Mr and Mrs C's complaint now?